May 19th, 2002: Serena Williams’ first title on clay

 They soon discovered how serious Venus was when Serena Williams made her first world-class performance the same year, in November, in Scottsdale.
 At the age of 16, ranked No 304, she came through qualifying and reached the semi-finals, beating No 7 Mary Pierce (6-3, 7-6) and No 4 Monica Seles (4-6, 6-1, 6-1).

-In 1998, she beat several top 10 players, including world No 3 Lindsay Davenport in the quarter-finals in Sydney (1-6, 7-5, 7-5), and reached the same stage of several other tournaments to end the season ranked No 20.
+In 1998, she beat several top 10 players, including world number 3 Lindsay Davenport in the quarter-finals in Sydney (1-6, 7-5, 7-5), and reached the same stage of several other tournaments to end the season ranked No 20.

 Her breakthrough year was 1999.
 In February, she claimed her first title, indoors in Paris, at the age of 17, defeating Amélie Mauresmo (6-2, 3-6, 7-6).
 In Miami, she defeated world No 1 Martina Hingis in the semi-finals (6-4, 7-6), only to finish as runner-up to Venus in the first-ever all-sister final in WTA Tour history.
 In September, to general surprise, she claimed her first Grand Slam title before her older sister did, beating Hingis in the final (6-3, 7-6).
 She also won the doubles event with Venus, and by the end of the year, she was the world No 4.